Skip to content

 Does Cursor work with VS Code extensions?

 Yes.
-Cursor is a fork of VS Code, so virtually all VS Code extensions, themes, and keybindings work out of the box.
-Your settings transfer directly.
+Cursor is a direct fork of VS Code, so all extensions, themes, and keybindings work out of the box.
+Your existing VS Code setup transfers directly: no reinstalls or config changes needed.
+The MCP marketplace adds AI-specific agents on top of the standard extension ecosystem.

 Is Cursor free?